aarch64-laptops/aarch64-laptops.github.io/distro_integration.md

 ### UKI dtbauto

-In systemd v257 it is now possible to build UKIs with multiple DTBs that can be picked based on EFI hwids.
+In systemd v257 it is now possible to build UKIs (Unified Kernel Images) with multiple DTBs that can be picked based on EFI hwids.
 Refer to the `DeviceTreeAuto=` and `HWIDs=` documentation in [ukify(1)](https://man.archlinux.org/man/ukify.1).
 A list of configurations for existing devices can be found in [this repository](https://github.com/anonymix007/systemd-stub/tree/master/json).

 The systemd-stub in the UKI image will automatically perform HWID matching and